 authentication standards

-Open vs Controlled Systems
+Open Access vs Controlled Systems

-Key questions to watch:
+Key questions include:

-how open-source models are governed
+how open models are governed

-what safeguards are added
+what safeguards are introduced

-how responsibility is assigned
+how responsibility is defined

 A sustainable approach includes: